immy1996/immy1996.github.io/_posts/blog/2016-11-23-Simple-PostgreSQL-Functionality.markdown

 date:   2016-11-23 8:22:00
 categories: blog
 ---
-Let's say you don't know the simple PostgreSQL functionality like create a table, insert values to a table, select a particular value from the database, or delete a particular value(s) in PostgreSQL from your database, so you decided you want to learn somewhere on how to do that.
-Well you came to the right place to learn it from where I have some good experience to teach you the simple PostgreSQL functionality.
+Let’s say you don’t know the simple PostgreSQL functionality like create a table, insert values to a table, select a particular value from the database, or delete a particular value(s) in PostgreSQL from your database, so you decided to learn somewhere on how to do that.
+Well you came to the right place to learn it from where I have some good experience to teach you the simple PostgreSQL functionality

 So to create a database in PostgreSQL, you would type this command out:
     `CREATE DATABASE users;`